How to Create a Simple Classical Homeschool

 Too many activities reduce the time available for the discussions.
 Instead of inspiring children to make connections and think deeply, discussions become just another task on your to-do list.

-Your kids never think deeply about new thoughts and ideas, or make connections between subjects.
+Your kids never think deeply about new ideas or make connections between subjects.
 They never learn to think logically.

 It’s critical our emotional preteens learn to balance emotion with logic.